 By Marissa Armoogam.
-As a child growing up, I remember one rule we always had to adhere to was being respectful to our elders.
+As a child growing up, I remember one rule we always had to adhere to was to respect our elders.
 I grew up in a time when you answered a call with, “Yes Mom, yes Dad, yes Aunty,” or the title or name for whomever was the person calling.
 I never said, “She said,” my grandmother would instantly ask me, “Who is ‘she’… the cat’s mother?”
 Up to this day I have no idea what that means, but I know it meant that I was disrespectful by addressing someone as “she”.

 Over the past few years I have seen the slow and steady decay of the level of respect paid to the adults and the elderly by our younger generation, even the respect they pay to their peers is questionable.
 This type of behaviour is spread across the entire field of young people, but as any illness, it is something if not treated at an early stage will spread rapidly and then symptoms become a full blown ailment.